dicksonhk/minimal-p2p-buffer-protocol/README.md

 #### 4.7.2.
 Handshake for Version Negotiation

-- Implementations **SHOULD** establish the protocol version during an initial handshake between a Client and an Axon Relay.
+- The protocol version and message format are chosen by the Client **before** initiating a handshake, typically by selecting the appropriate Axon Relay endpoint (e.g., via DNS subdomain as described in section 5.1).
-- The Client typically initiates by stating the highest protocol version it supports.
+- Both Client and Axon Relay **MUST** use the protocol version and message format associated with the chosen endpoint from the outset.
-- The Axon Relay responds with the protocol version it will use (less than or equal to Client's offer and Relay's max).
+- If either party detects a mismatch in protocol version or message format during the handshake, this is an immediate protocol violation.
-- If no common version, Relay sends `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) and both parties MUST close.
+- Upon detecting such a mismatch, the Axon Relay _may_ send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) and both parties **MUST** immediately close the connection.

 #### 4.7.3.
 Handling Different Versions